christensenacademy/christensen-academy/modules/beginning-java/textpages/method-basics.md

 Alas!
 Although this process makes sense, it doesn't mesh with our experience of how Java programs work!
 Consider the `System.out.println();` statement. `println()` is clearly a method, but we clearly don't need to instantiate an object (i.e., make a new object) to use it; we just use the strange `System.out` thingy before calling the `println()` method.
 Further consider `Math.random()`, which returns (i.e., gives you) a double between 0 and 1.
 Again, somehow we were able to call a method--in this case, `random()`--without creating a new instance of the Math class!?!

 The explanation for this seeming craziness has to do with the idea of static methods.
-In the case of `Math.random()`, the `random()` method is "static," which allows it to be called striaght from the class: `Math.random()`.
+In the case of `Math.random()`, the `random()` method is "static," which allows it to be called striaght from the Math class: `Math.random()`.
 If `random()` were not a static method, you would have to do something like this:

 ```java
 Math myMath = new Math();